ksulowski/ForPuzzles/README.md

-ForPuzzles
+ForPuz
 ==========

-A part of Puzzles
+A part of Puz

-This is test
+This is test comment for Puz